RoniHamalainen/Layersort/ReadMe.txt

  Sorted!

-// LONG EXPLANATION WITH EXAMPLE//
+// long explanation with example //

 1. step:
 - calculate min and max elements of sortme: